 4/1.15/3.2.3.2 Lunar SRS sharing with the mobile (except aeronautical mobile) service

-[TBD]
+The results of one sharing study show that with the single entry static worst-case analysis, there is a margin of at least 36.3 dB to satisfy the mobile service protection criteria for Public Protection and Disaster Relief (PPDR) applications.
+The result also implies that aggregating over 4 265 simultaneously transmitting worst case towards the Earth interfering transmitters would still meet the MS protection criteria, which far exceeds the expected active number of lunar transmitters in this band.
+Thus, the results of this static worst-case study suggest that sharing between SRS and terrestrial MS, including PPDR applications, operating in the 440-450 MHz band (co-channel) is feasible.

 4/1.15/3.2.3.3 Lunar SRS sharing with the radiolocation service

 The results of one sharing study show that using the interference-to-noise ratio metric in the static worst-case analysis for a single potential interferer, there is a positive margin of 9.8 dB or more with respect to the radiolocation service protection criteria.
 The results of this study suggest that protection of radars operating in the radiolocation service in the 440-450 MHz band (co-channel) from SRS lunar surface transmitters interference is ensured.